elastic/connectors/docs/DEVELOPING.md

 #### What is the expected performance for the connector?

 There are no hard-and-fast rules here, unless you're building a connector with a specific customer in mind, who has specific requirements.
-However, it is good to ensure that any connector you build has comperable performance to that of other connectors.
+However, it is good to ensure that any connector you build has comparable performance to that of other connectors.
 To measure this, you can simply utilize the `make ftest` (functional tests) and look at the generated performance dashboards to compare apples-to-apples.
 Pay particular attention to memory, CPU, and file handle metrics.